benmiller314/cdm2021spring/plans/lesson-02_.md

   - I also especially recommend [1.5 / intro to the command line](https://youtu.be/oK8EvVeVltE) and [1.6 / clone, push, pull](https://youtu.be/yXT1ElMEkW8), though the latter gets a little long-winded...
 But then, that's what 1.5x playback is for, am I right?
 * **Practice** following the steps in the video, using either a .txt file or a .md file: create a repository on GitHub, add some content to a file, commit, edit it, commit again, and view the history.
 Next class we can start with any questions that came up for you in the process.
    - If you've used GitHub a lot, you may want to play around with [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) formatting.
 Do you know what happens if you embed html inside a Markdown file?
 Or Markdown inside an html block?
-* Get git functioning **on your own computer** (i.e. not through the github.com website):
+* Download what you'll need to get git functioning **on your own computer** (i.e. not through the github.com website):
   - I highly recommend you download the **[GitHub Desktop application](https://desktop.github.com)**, available for MacOS or Windows, which (like the command line interface) has some essential features that are unavailable on the GitHub website.
   - *Alternatively:* you could install command-line git, probably using either GitBash (for Windows) or Homebrew (for Mac) – or see this [walkthrough of how to install git using, ironically enough, GitHub Desktop](https://www.techrepublic.com/article/how-to-install-github-desktop/#:~:text=That's%20right%2C%20even%20though%20GitHub,install%20Git%20(Figure%20B).
-(Linux users, I assume you don't need further instructions.)
+(Linux users, I kind of assume you don't need further instructions, but hit me up if I'm wrong.)
   - *Extra optional:* Do you already know git basics, and want a more hands-on guide through the full GitHub functionality?
 See the GitHub Learning Lab entry on our [Resources page]({{site.github_url}}/resources).